palewire/first-automated-chart/docs/index.md

 [![Datawrapper's homepage](_static/datawrapper-homepage.png)](https://www.datawrapper.de/)

 If you already have an account, enter your email and password.
 If you don't, click the "Create a new account" button at the bottom of the form.
-If you m ake a new account, be sure to confirm your email address when Datawrapper sends you a message.
+If you make a new account, be sure to confirm your email address when Datawrapper sends you a message.

 ![Datawrapper's login page](_static/datawrapper-login.png)